modyo/modyo-docs/docs/platform/channels/sites.md

 [Asset Manager](/platform/content/asset-manager.html).
 :::

-A ready for production policy must ensure that al the resources as images and stylesheets are loaded from trusted sources, and require that all scripts are safe an trusted by the application.
-For example, a strict policy for the minimal template would look like:
+A ready for production policy must ensure that all the resources, such as images and stylesheets, are loaded from trusted sources, and require that all scripts are safe and trusted by the application.
+For example, a strict policy for the minimal template would look like this:

 ```
 default-src 'self'; img-src 'self' https://cloud.modyocdn.com; font-src 'self' https://cloud.modyocdn.com http://cdn.materialdesignicons.com; style-src 'self' http://cdn.materialdesignicons.com; script-src 'self'
 ```

 Your policy should include a `default-src 'self'` directive, which is a fallback for any other resource type.
-Also needs to include a `script-src` and a `style-src` directives to prevent inline `script` and `style` tags evaluation.
+It also needs to include `script-src` and `style-src` directives to prevent evaluation of the `script` and `style` inline tags.

-* **Nonce**: A CSP nonce will be automatically added by the server to the `script-src` and `style-src` directives if present.
+* **Nonce**: A CSP nonce will be added automatically by the server to the `script-src` and `style-src` directives if present.

-If you have the nonce present in your policy then you can allow list `script` and `style` tags in your templates using the `csp_nonce` variable.
+If you have the nonce present in your policy then you can add the `script` and `style` tagsto the allowed list in your templates using the `csp_nonce` variable.

 ```liquid
 <script nonce="{{csp_nonce}}">